Fujifilm X-H1 vs Leica D-LUX Typ 109

-With 24MP, the X-H1 offers a higher resolution than the D-LUX Typ 109 (12.7MP), but the X-H1 has smaller individual pixels (pixel pitch of 3.92μm versus 4.21μm for the D-LUX Typ 109).
-However, the X-H1 is a much more recent model (by 3 years and 5 months) than the D-LUX Typ 109, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 24MP, the X-H1 offers a higher resolution than the D-LUX Typ 109 (12.7MP), but the X-H1 nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.82μm for the D-LUX Typ 109) due to its larger sensor.
+Moreover, the X-H1 is a much more recent model (by 3 years and 5 months) than the D-LUX Typ 109, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X-H1 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The X-H1 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.